Jarthianur/VirtualFlightRadar-Backend/README.md

 high priority:

-- parse incoming aprs-sentences (regex)
+- parse incoming aprs-sentences (regex) //somehow g++-4.9 does not support regex !!!
-- implement threadsafety for aircrafts's container
 - implement backend to manage listet aircrafts
-  - process and parse depending on type (ExtendedAircraft / Aircraft) and handle duplicates (prefer Extended)
+  - process and parse depending on type (ExtendedAircraft / Aircraft) and handle duplicates (prefer Extended) //more or less done
-  - invalidate deprecated aircrafts

 low priority: